Hensh99/Voithy-App/Additional-Questions.md

 ---

-### B. How do you ensure the security of backend applications and APIs developed using Node.js?
+### <mark>B.</mark> How do you ensure the security of backend applications and APIs developed using Node.js?
 Can you explain the best practices for securing APIs and handling sensitive data in a health tech startup environment?

 <p>1.Use authentication and authorization: Authentication is the process of verifying the identity of a user, while authorization is the process of determining what resources a user can access.
 For Node.js applications, you can use JSON Web Tokens (JWT) for authentication and authorization.
 </p>